NFA107 – 14.00 Hours

 Suggested Audience

 The primary target audience for this course are those individuals who are at the first line of supervision.
-First line level is considered to be those at the Company Officer or Unit (fire prevention, fire education, communications, EMS, etc.) Supervisor level.
+For purposes of student selection, first line level is considered to be those at the Company Officer or Unit (fire prevention, fire education, communications, EMS, etc.) Supervisor level.

 Continuing Education And Professional Credits